wp-plugins/zedity/readme.txt

 Download Zedity now and see the difference for yourself!

+>EXCEPTIONAL BLACK FRIDAY PROMO!
+This is the best time to get [Zedity Premium plugin for WordPress](http://zedity.com/plugin/wp) with up to **40% OFF!**

 **Discover more about Zedity:**

 *   [Official Site](http://zedity.com): find the latest information, download the Premium version, grab special offers and additional information about Zedity...